-What is the GED?
+What Is the GED?

-The GED is a series of tests that measure the skills and knowledge typically acquired during high school study.
+The GED is a series of tests that measures the skills and knowledge typically acquired during high school study.
 The exam offers an alternative to adults over the age of 16 who have not earned a diploma and aren't currently enrolled in high school.
 Successful completion of the GED exam in the state of Georgia results in the award of the Georgia GED diploma.

-- Social sciences
+- Social Studies

 What Can I Do With the GED?